BlockchainCommons/XID-Quickstart/tutorials/02-understanding-xid-structure.md

 To understand how signatures work, let's create and examine a signed statement:

+First, it's important to understand a key property of Gordian Envelope signatures: **a signature only applies to the subject of an envelope, not to its assertions**.
+This is because the signature is itself an assertion about the subject.
+To sign an entire envelope with all its assertions, we need to wrap it first, making the original envelope the subject of a new envelope.

-First, let's create a simple statement about a technical capability:
+Let's create a simple statement about a technical capability:

 👉
 ```sh